We are excited to confirm that the program will run in summer 2022!

 Eligibility

-- Must be a U.S. citizen, permanent resident and/or U.S. national
+- Be a U.S. citizen, permanent resident and/or U.S. national

-- Must be an undergraduate.
+- Be an undergraduate.
 If you have not graduated by the program end date, you are eligible

-- All majors are eligible given your your academic and career interests in related subject matter.
-We prioritize diversity of majors and interests
+All majors are eligible given your academic and career interests in related subject matter.
+We prioritize diversity of majors and interests - Be available for at least 9 weeks during the summer of 2025

-- Students from universities without a PhD program in a synbio-related area (such as biology, bioengineering, or chemistry) are especially encouraged to apply
+Students from universities without a PhD program in a synthetic biology-related area (such as biology, bioengineering, or chemistry) are especially encouraged to apply.

 How to Apply